 Log your monthly income and expenses

 This is an important rule for this style of budgeting, as well as a good starting point for anyone who’s curious to try it out.
-By having a basic understanding of your income and monthly expenses, you’ll be better able to set up your categories of spending and decide on an appropriate spending limit for each one.
+By having a basic understanding of your income and monthly expenses, you’ll be better able to set up your spending categories and decide on an appropriate spending limit for each one.

 Set your categories of spending (and amounts) upfront